rgriscom/Elicited-Linguistic-Data-Wrangler/README.md

 * Multiple input and output formats accepted, including .csv, .TextGrid, .eaf, and .flextext
 * Batch processing

-## Google Colab Notebook
+## How to use eLDW
 eLDW is available as a [Google Colab Notebook](https://colab.research.google.com/drive/1k_mI4tPUCHVNq_m9_J62fcUVjcuHY7Qb?usp=sharing), which can be used without downloading or installing any software.
 You must have [a Google account](https://www.google.com/intl/en/account/about/) and be logged into the account in order to use the Colab Notebook.

-## How to use eLDW
 Open the notebook and follow the three primary steps outline in the instructions:

 1. Choose the options in the first form and press the first play button.
 [Step 1 Option Descriptions](https://github.com/rgriscom/Elicited-Linguistic-Data-Wrangler/blob/main/Documentation/Step_1_Option_Descriptions.md)